shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 ![DHT22 sensor characteristics ([[link](https://learn.adafruit.com/dht/overview)])](https://cdn-images-1.medium.com/max/2000/1*WIxEy4NLdDr_2SVhcjmv0g.png)*DHT22 sensor characteristics ([[link](https://learn.adafruit.com/dht/overview)])*

 We can already build the following assembly twice (one for indoor and one for outdoor).
 For now, power will come from the USB connector connected to our host machine.
-In production, power may come from a power bank.
+In production, power may come from a phone charger.
+A power bank is not a realistic choice as current consumption is pretty high - we show this in the post following this one : [[link](https://medium.com/@o.lourme/gcp-cloudiotcore-esp32-mongooseos-2nd-config-state-encrypt-7c5e937e5be9)].

 ![Assembly Diagram — ESP32 DEVKIT V1 and DHT22 sensor constitute a “device”.
 Pinout is here : [[link](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/)]](https://cdn-images-1.medium.com/max/2094/1*tFxxVtWwVH9gFajtrCWQ0w.png)*Assembly Diagram — ESP32 DEVKIT V1 and DHT22 sensor constitute a “device”.
 Pinout is here : [[link](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/)]*